 - Giants are grudgingly accepting or even admiring of Elves, though their views are quite different.

 - They are antagonistic with both Dragons and the Demondim, and openly at war with the latter.
+The Demondim are also the one race of people that a Giant can kill with impunity.

 - They have a patriarchal relationship with Janissa and accept them as members, though to a lower degree, of their society.